Workshops & YTT

-The training is held at Two Dog Yoga Studio in Lake City.
+The training is held at Mind Body Sanctuary in Fremont.
 This Restorative Training is also part of Synergy Yoga’s 300-Hour Teacher Training Program.
 You don’t have to be enrolled in Synergy’s YTT to take this training.

 Melissa Myers, M.A., LMHCA, CCTR, RYT

 It is my passion to blend ancient philosophies of yoga and wellness with modern anatomy, neurobiology, and trauma research.
 As we journey thorough life, our life imprints upon us.
 This happens naturally within the body via the senses and encodes into the body’s memory, the nervous system.
 This sometimes creates habitual holding patterns in the body and/or distorted views of reality based of prior experiences; especially if they were overwhelming, scary, or unpleasant.
 This is a normal reaction to an abnormal situation.
 By observing the stories we are telling ourselves to be true, we can create change in how we perceive the world around us.
 Releasing defenses that no longer serve our growth or current reality. https://www.bhramariseattle.com/